cypher256/java-extension-pack/README.md

 <br>

 ## Auto-default Settings
-Entries that do not have the following configuration in the user settings are automatically set to the default values of Auto Config Java.
+Entries that do not have the following configuration in the user settings are automatically set to the default values of Java Auto Config.
 To prevent it from being set, set the entry to empty.
 Note that a debug run is required to enable Hot Code Replace (Hot Deploy).

 |Configuration Name|Original Default|Auto Default|
 |---|---|---|